florian-h05/pki/README.md

 ./pki.bash create_root_crl
 ```

-If a intermediate CA CRL is generated, the root CA CRL will automatically be regenerated to properly build the CRL chain.
+If an intermediate CA CRL is generated, the root CA CRL will automatically be regenerated to properly build the CRL chain.

 #### Certificate Renewal